AlGreed/IPBroker/README.md

 - To start the service from jar, execute the following command:
     "java -cp ipbroker.jar gr.planetz.Application"

-[Release build boots server up on localhost]
+[Release build boots up service on localhost]